Last Updated on: 29th May 2023, 09:17 am

 - Eat more food, causing waste to accumulate sooner.

 - Have more strength and can tear apart toys and cuttlebones easily.

 - Produce more waste, so cages must be cleaned more often.

 - Produce more dust and molt larger feathers.

 Smaller parrots, like lovebirds, cockatiels, and budgies, are slightly tidier.

 Why Is My Parrot So Messy?

-- Cage Is Unclean.
-A parrot that’s stressed by an unhygienic environment will make an even larger mess as it panics.
+- The cage is unclean.
+A parrot that’s stressed by its unhygienic environment will make more mess.

-- Emotional Distress.
-Parrots that are angry, depressed, or lonely will get destructive.
-This will ensure that mealtimes are messier, and toys are easily destroyed.
+- Emotional distress.
+Parrots that are angry, depressed, or lonely may grow destructive.

 What Messes Do Parrots Make?